Special Events Worker II, Law Center Facilities Georgetown University Law Center

 Ability to relate custodial and maintenance problems clearly to supervisor and / or the Work Management Center

-Ability to lift up to 50 pounds of material; to push and/or pull equipment up to 100 pounds on a rolling dolly; to use arms and hands to lift and carry up to 35 five pounds and tools of the trade; to walk, to climb stairs and ladders, to bend and crouch, to reach and pull and to work on equipment; to see, hear, smell and to have a fundamental understanding of chemicals
+to lift up to 50 pounds of material; to push and/or pull equipment up to 100 pounds on a rolling dolly; to use arms and hands to lift and carry up to 35 five pounds and tools of the trade; to walk, to climb stairs and ladders, to bend and crouch, to reach and pull and to work on equipment; to see, hear, smell and to maintain a fundamental understanding of chemicals

 One year of custodial work experience and event set up